davecroman/TouchAndPlay/README.md

 # TAP - Touch And Play

 ## What is this?
-This game was developed and designed specifically for burns rehabilitation patients using Kinect 1.5 circa 2012. the accompanying literature for this project is [here](http://ieeexplore.ieee.org/document/6623680/).
+This game was developed and designed specifically for burns rehabilitation patients using Kinect 1.5 circa 2012 for a school project.
+The accompanying literature for this project is [in this link](http://ieeexplore.ieee.org/document/6623680/).

 ## Prerequisites